 This day in 2014 was a big one for me.
 It was my 24th birthday, and the day I published my first blog post.
 For some time I had been thinking of starting a blog.
 I had become obsessed with reading them and since I love writing and really felt like I needed a creative outlet, it seemed like the perfect choice!
-I approached Dave with the idea, and he was fully supportive.
 So I spent the weekend planning, designing, coming up with a blog name, etc. until my first post went live on Sunday (that post is no longer available on my blog, and was probably highly embarrassing – just one of the many blogging mistakes I have made.)

 Things are very different today.
+First of all, my blog name has changed.
+But that’s not all that’s changed.
 Over the years, my blog and my knowledge of blogging have changed immensely.
 It has grown from a hobby that got a couple of hours of my focus each week to a source of income that gets almost as many hours as my full-time job each week.
 My posts have gone from photo collages with no more than 200 words to long and actionable content closer to 1,000 words that have the potential to go viral on Pinterest.
 In 2014 I knew nothing about blogging, and today I know enough to make a decent income from this site.

 My Blogging Mistakes